(Photo: Courtesy/Ciccaresedesign.com / Ciccaresedesign.com)

 Digitimes' sources and White are both saying the same thing: Apple wants to sell a lower-priced iPhone.
-We don’t know if the iPhone 6 will be bigger or smaller yet, but one thing’s for sure: A cheaper iPhone would help Apple penetrate those key, lower-income markets both here in the US and abroad.
+Whether the "iPhone 6" will be bigger or smaller has yet to be determined; Apple simply wants it to be cheaper.
+The obvious explanation: A cheaper iPhone -- easily the company's most popular product -- would help Apple penetrate some key markets, particularly those Eastern, lower-income areas like China and India.

-However, it’s important to note that analysts, and even DigiTimes, can’t always be trusted at their words.
-For example, DigiTimes correctly predicted last December that Apple would launch two new iPads in 2012, including an iPad with a 7.85-inch display called "iPad Mini" in Q4 2012, and that's exactly what Apple did.
+However, it's important to know that Digitimes also has a mixed track record with accurate reporting.
+On the one hand, the company correctly predicted last December that Apple would launch two new iPads this year, including an iPad with a 7.85-inch display called "iPad Mini" in Q4 2012, and that's exactly what Apple did.
 On the other hand, DigiTimes incorrectly reported that Apple chose Samsung's quad-core Exynos processor to power its iPhone 5, when in fact Apple went with its own custom-built A6 chip.
-In other words, listen to the information, but understand that these are only rumors.

 The iPhone 6: What We've Heard So Far